A Brief Inquiry into Online Relationships: Singles

 "Give Yourself a Try" was released as the lead single from A Brief Inquiry into Online Relationships on 31 May 2018.
 An accompanying music video, directed by Diane Martel, was released on the same day.
 The visual features the 1975 performing the song in a mirrored room.
 The track was certified silver by the British Phonographic Industry (BPI), denoting sales of over 200,000 units in the UK, and earned a nomination for Best Rock Song at the 62nd Annual Grammy Awards in 2020.
 "Love It If We Made It" was released as the album's second single on 19 July.
 An accompanying music video, directed by Adam Powell, was released on 15 October.
 The visual depicts the 1975 performing the song as neon-coloured silhouettes, interspersed with found footage-style clips of war and significant pop culture events from the 2010s.
 The song was certified silver by the BPI and later won the 2019 Ivor Novello Award for Best Contemporary Song.

 On 15 August 2018, "TooTimeTooTimeTooTime" was released as the third single from A Brief Inquiry into Online Relationships.
 An accompanying music video, depicting Healy and an array of people calmly singing the song's lyrics in front of different coloured backdrops, was released on 29 August 2018.
 The song was certified gold by the BPI, denoting sales of over 400,000 units in the UK.
 "Sincerity Is Scary" was released as the album's fourth single on 13 September.
 An accompanying music video, directed by Warren Fu, was released on 21 November.
 Inspired by classic musical films, the visual features numerous references and easter eggs related to the 1975's previous works.
 The video was met with a positive response and was deemed one of the best visuals of 2018 by Wonderland, Stereogum, NME, Billboard and HuffPost.
 The song was certified silver by the BPI.
 "It's Not Living (If It's Not with You)" was released as the album's fifth and final single on 18 October 2018.
 The song's music video, directed by Fu, was released on 13 December 2018.
-The visual is a tribute to the Talking Heads' concert film Stop Making Sense (1984).
+The visual is a tribute to Talking Heads' concert film Stop Making Sense (1984).
 The song was certified silver by the BPI.